ObjectModules/deploy/[Mapping]-Spreading.md

 Let's follow _[[the rules|[Mapping]-Spreading#rules]]_ one by one.

 So now you have two mapping with a different process.
-Then on fulfilling the rule on making a clear sign that a new process is being carried out, just put _a line_ in between.
+Then, on fulfilling the rule on making a clear sign that a new process is being carried out, just put _a separated line_ in between.

 So when applying those steps all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)